Archive for the ‘Logo Design’ Category

 In a merger, keep the logo that has Equity.

 When companies merge, one of the crucial concerns is that a symbol is needed to represent the merged company.
-Unsophisticated management will ignore the importance but sophisticated management will handle the issue as a strategic business decision.
+Unsophisticated management will ignore the importance but sophisticated management will handle the issue as a .

 (more…)